New Edition!

 • Forming and Running a Partnership

-• Forming and Running a Limited Liability Company
+• Forming and Running an LLC

 • Forming and Running a Corporation

-• Resources for Forming an LLC or Corporation
+• Form Your Own LLC or Corporation

 4. Money Issues: Taxes, Profits, Losses, and Investments